 The spiritual heart is the centre of infinite and universal love.
 Deep within the heart is the soul, our inner divinity.
 Meditation in the spiritual heart is the safest and most fulfilling path.
 In this meditation, we focus all our attention on the heart, silencing the mind, and dive deep within to ever deeper levels of peace and bliss and love.

 We immerse ourselves in the flow from the heart and allow it to expand within us, carrying our consciousness to the furthest beyond.
 In our deepest meditation in the heart, we are far beyond all thought.
-We are merged in silent communion with the Divine Being, our Beloved.
+We are merged in silent communion with the Divine Being.
 Meditation leads us to conscious identification with our Highest Self.

 The heart is the seat of the soul.
 The Source and the Reality are in the heart.
 As you concentrate on anything—a picture, a flower, a flame—also you can concentrate on the heart.